HyunJin-Hena-Ahn/E-commerce-Shipping-Data-Analysis/README.md

 ## Recommendations

 Based on the analysis, the following recommendations are provided to optimize shipping operations and reduce delays.
 - **Analyze and Address Delays in High-Discount Shipments.** Shipments with discounts above 10% are experiencing 100% delays.
 To address this, it's necessary to adjust prioritization strategies for discounted shipments and streamline processes for bulk orders.
-Additionally, investigate whether specific warehouse blocks or shipping modes are contributing to these delays.
-- **Enhance Prioritization for High-Importance Products.** High-importance products face significant delays in both Ship and Road modes.
+- **Enhance Prioritization for High-Importance Products.** High-priority products face significant delays, especially in Road Mode (Block A, 81%) and Ship Mode (Block B, 72%).
 A solution would be to implement dedicated routes and processing teams for these critical shipments to ensure they are prioritized and delivered on time.
-- **Improve Warehouse Blocks and Operational Processes.** Delays are concentrated in specific warehouse blocks: B, D, F for Ship mode, and A, C for Road mode.
+- **Improve Warehouse Blocks and Operational Processes.** Delays are concentrated in specific warehouse blocks: B, F for Ship mode, and A, C for Road mode.
 Optimizing workflows and staffing in these blocks can significantly reduce delays and improve delivery efficiency for both high-priority and discounted shipments.
+A solution would be to redistribute workloads to balance shipment volume across warehouse blocks and reduce congestion.

 #### Data Source
 [View here](https://www.kaggle.com/datasets/prachi13/customer-analytics)